yourlostitems/yourlostitems.github.io/README.md

 - HTML
 - CSS
 - JavaScript
-- Sweat and tears

 ## Roadmap

 We have the following plans for future development:

-- Allow users to upload images of lost items.
-- Add a password-protected admin dashboard (this will allow processing of item requests).
+- Add a password-protected secure administrator dashboard to allow the processing of item requests.
+- Create a functioning system for the uploading of lost items (potentially through the aforementioned administrator dashboard).
+- Allow users to upload images of these lost items.
 - Improve the user interface and overall design of the website.
 - Enhance the administrator dashboard with more features.